 New York Property – Mortgage Financing For Overseas Buyers

 Loans to foreign buyers typically require a higher down payment amount, eg 40 percent, and a higher interest rate, from 25 to 50 bps higher than what a local buyer would pay.
 Given that, mortgage loans to foreigners would be safer to the banks.
-It didn’t really make sense that they stopped lending to foreigners but that was the trend back then, to be “conservative.”
+It didn’t really make sense that they stopped lending to foreigners but that was the trend back then, to be conservative.
 The reason was too much reliance on the FICO credit scoring system (which foreigners do not have).
-But from a property price perspective, the banks are safe unless property values in Manhattan decreased more than 40 percent, which is very unlikely.
+But from a property price perspective, the banks are safe unless property values in Manhattan decreased more than 40 percent, the equity downpayment required of foreigners, which is very unlikely.

 Mortgage financing provides the ability to leverage and magnifies returns to the owner.
 The borrower could then buy more asset with a primary concern being the ability to cover carrying costs.
-In Manhattan, a 40 to 50 percent down payment should be able to have rents cover carrying costs.
+Currently in Manhattan, a 50 percent down payment is needed to be able to have rental income cover carrying costs.

 Adjustable Rate Mortgage

 Foreign borrowers sometime opt for a 5-year ARM (Adjustable Rate Mortgage) which has a lower rate than a 30 year fixed, but only for the first 5 years.
 The rationale is that they plan on paying back the loan within 5 years.